 Navigate to the room for your Q&A session in the Sessions area.
 The Session room is like sitting around in the bar at a live conference, where everyone can speak and some people may just stand behind and listen.
-If you need a chance for a one-on-one discussion with an attendee (or another speaker), you can do that as well.
-Use the Networking section of HopIn to set up a video call with an individual.
+If you need a chance for a one-on-one discussion with a virtual attendee, you can do that as well.
+Use the People section of RingCentral Events to set up a video call with an individual.